amakelov/mandala/docs/docs/tutorials/gotchas.md

-# Caveats
+# Gotchas
 <a href="https://colab.research.google.com/github/amakelov/mandala/blob/master/docs_notebooks/tutorials/gotchas.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/> </a>

-This notebook lists some things that can go wrong when using `mandala`.
+This notebook lists some things that can go wrong when using `mandala`, and how to avoid and/or fix them.

 ```python